hsndev18/boad-web/README.md

 ## Acknowledgements

-Thanks to all contributors and ALLAM organizers for the opportunity to develop this innovative solution.
+Thanks to all contributors and Roshen organizers for the opportunity to develop this innovative solution.